dictyBase/Migration/deployment/argoevents.md

       type: NodePort
   watchers:
     sensors:
-      # each name should match the corresponding sensor you create later
+      # each name should match the corresponding sensor
       - name: "github-sensor"
 ```